What is excess PV charging?

 Excess PV charging via enable signal or pure excess PV charging

 With a predefined excess of solar energy, the inverter or smart meter sends an enable signal to the wallbox, and the charging process begins.
 If the threshold is 3 kW, for instance, only your own solar power flows into the battery from this available amount onward.
 The advantage of this system: The wallbox doesn’t mix grid and solar energy.
 That’s why it’s also called pure excess charging.
-Thus the consumption ratio of self-produced energy is still higher compared to mode 1.
+Thus the consumption ratio of self-produced energy is still higher compared to excess PV charging without control.

-In order for this kind of excess PV charging to work, the wallbox must have an enable input contact (like all KEBA wallboxes of the c- und x-series).
+In order for this kind of excess PV charging to work, the wallbox must have an enable input contact (like all KEBA wallboxes of the c-series and x-series).
 To not be completely dependent on the sun, an external switch can be flipped to charge via the regular grid—for instance at night.

 Smart excess PV charging via dynamic control

 In this case, all of the excess PV power generated in each moment is made available to the vehicle at the charging station.
-This is made possible by the constant communication between the smart meter and the wallbox continually adapting the electric car’s charging power to the excess PV power.
-With this method, the self-consumed power can thus be maximized.
+This is made possible by the constant communication between the smart energy meter, which measures the current household consumption, and an intelligent wallbox such as the KEBA KeContact P30 PV EDITION.
+It recognises the current PV excess and adapts the charging power precisely and continuously to this.
+With this method, the self-consumed power can thus be maximised and the energy of the sun can be used optimally.
 Only when all the consumers in the building, including the electric car(s), are charged, is solar power fed to the grid.
-Even if this method has the highest one-time investment costs (as it requires an energy management system) compared to modes 1 and 2, the consumption of expensive grid power can be permanently and drastically lowered.
-This is ecologically feasible, makes you independent, and saves money in the long run.
+This can drastically reduce the consumption of expensive grid power in the long term, is ecologically feasible, makes you independent and saves money in the long run.
+If a proper energy meter is already installed, the investment costs are not even higher compared to pure PV excess charging.

 PV charging with buffer storage